jetsonhacks/setupR200-Jetson/README.md

 # setupR200-TK1
-Workarounds for adding the Intel Realsense R200 camera to the NVIDIA Jetson TK1 Development Kit
+Workarounds for adding the Intel Realsense R200 camera to the NVIDIA Jetson TK1 Development Kit.

 There are a couple of issues running the Intel Realsense R200 camera with a NVIDIA Jetson TK1 Dev Kit First, after booting the machine with the camera plugged in, the camera will timeout when data is requested.
 As a workaround, create a file named /tmp/reset-realsense when the TK1 boots.
 One example for creating the file:

 $ touch /tmp/reset-realsense

 Call r200JTK1Setup(), which will then attempt to reset the camera in this case.
 For best results, the camera should be directly connected to the Jetson USB 3.0 A connector, as different USB 3.0 hubs (even powered ones) may cause issues.